 Creating and saving jobs: The end of 2012 saw PUNCH Metals International (now PUNCH Motive International) acquire General Motors Strasbourg (France), which was renamed into PUNCH Powerglide Strasbourg.
 PUNCH Powerglide produces automatic transmissions for BMW, ZF and Chinese, Russian and Indian OEMs.
-PUNCH invested 250 million Euros in the production capacity and in the development of new transmissions and built a group with more than 500 million Euros revenue in 2017.
+PUNCH invested 250 million Euros in the production capacity and in the development of new transmissions and built a group which exceeded in 2017 the 500 million Euros revenue mark.

 Forging ahead: In December of 2013, PUNCH Corporation acquired the forging factory of Benteler Automotive in St. Ursanne in Switzerland and renamed it into Thecla Pun.ch Umform.
 In 2015, the company's activities stopped and in 2017 PUNCH Corporation established the company PUNCH Precision Detva, in Slovakia, in order to start forging activities for third parties in Slovakia.

-Re-industrialisation and protecting employment: In 2014, PUNCH acquired a production site of Steelcase in Wisches, renamed into PUNCH Wisches.
-PUNCH again succeeded in a successful re-industrialisation project and saved the employment of 200 employees.
+In 2014, PUNCH acquired a production site of Steelcase in Wishes; renamed into PUNCH Wisches.
+PUNCH again succeeded in a successful re-industrialisation project, and saved the employment of 200 employees

 The establishment of two daughter companies in China: In June 2015, PUNCH Powerglide Strasbourg established its 100% daughter companies PUNCH Powerglide Investment Company Ltd in Hong Kong, and PUNCH Powerglide Tianjin Technology Co Ltd in China in order to further develop and structure its Chinese and Asian operations.